 I truly believe in a shared commitment to client success, so I have established a linear employee model at Source Allies where there are no managers.
 This enables our team to take pride in ownership as everyone shares an equal responsibility.

 Not to be overlooked are our Source Allies Slippers.
 As a way to make sure everyone feels at home while at work, the slippers are also a symbol of our “ownership mentality”.
 Feeling at home with our work and our clients allows us to build an important connection where we balance our easy-going nature with our strong commitment to success.

-In my free time, I helped co-found dsmHack, organize the Des Moines Agile conference hosted by Agile Iowa and organize the first DevOpsDays Des Moines conference.
+Jodi has influenced the Des Moines technology community.
+She helped co-found dsmHack, organized the Des Moines Agile conference and the first DevOps Day Des Moines conference.

 Ben exemplifies a number of our core values.
 Our partners identify Ben as an expert and leader because of his ability to solve complex problems and inspire those around him.
 He has expanded his influence on each project by evaluating new technologies and sharing his knowledge with other teammates.

 Ben is also involved in our Source Allies Community, whether it is collaborating on our internal Tech Radar, interviewing candidates, or mentoring others.
 Ben always motivates and encourages teammates by leading by example.